val-town/val-town-blog/src/content/blog/search-notes.md

 If we can use Postgres for something, we will: keeping infrastructure as simple as possible is essential with a small team.

-However, the previous projects I've used FTS for have run into performance problems and struggled to scale.
+However, the previous projects I've used FTS for have run into performance problems and struggled to scale - [Observable](https://observablehq.com/) ended up moving to Elasticsearch.
 We have a ton of vals, and are testing the limits of a single-node Postgres cluster.
 It's hard to find any accounts of code-search using FTS, though people might be quietly succeeding with it.
 I wanted to avoid this as a first option but keep it in my back pocket.

 ### pg_trgrm